zamzar/zamzar-java/README.md

         // Converts /tmp/example.docx to /tmp/example.pdf
         client
             .convert(new File("/tmp/example.docx"), "pdf") // uploads and converts your file
-            .awaitOrThrow() // waits for completion, throwing an exception on failure .store(new File("/tmp/example.zip")) // downloads the converted file .deleteAllFiles(); // removes your files (example.docx and example.pdf) from Zamzar's servers }
+            .store(new File("/tmp/example.zip")) // downloads the converted file
+            .deleteAllFiles(); // removes your files (example.docx and example.pdf) from Zamzar's servers }
 }
 ```

-See the [examples](https://github.com/zamzar/zamzar-java/tree/main/examples) to learn more about how to use the Zamzar
+See the [examples](https://github.com/zamzar/zamzar-java/tree/main/src/test/java/com/zamzar/api/examples) to learn more
-Java library.
+about how to use the Zamzar Java library.

 ### Logging